 The Associate in Arts in Teacher Preparation concentrates on the foundations of education in a well-balanced approach.
-The program is designed to allow a student to transfer to a 4-year degree program to become a teacher.
-It allows students to focus on elementary, middle, and secondary education with a common first year of course work.
-In the second year, students elect an educational transfer focus in any of the following areas: elementary education; math education; science education; social science education, or English education.
+The program is designed to allow a student to transfer to a 4-year degree program to become a teacher, or to be a Paraeducator.
+The program focuses on elementary education, preparing the student to pursue elementary certification.
+Course electives in middle/secondary education and specialty subject areas may be chosen as electives for those students interested in middle or high school teaching.
+Students wishing to obtain certification in middle or high school education must obtain a Bachelor's degree in the discipline in which they want to teach (e.g., Science, English, etc.).
 This program also provides teachers and paraprofessionals with the knowledge, skills, and strategies for supporting students with disabilities.

-By offering a broad range of courses, the program prepares graduates to be Paraeducators, or to transfer their credits to baccalaureate degree-granting institutions to pursue a career in teaching.
+By offering a broad range of courses, the program prepares graduates to transfer their credits to baccalaureate degree-granting institutions to pursue a career in teaching.
 The Community College System of New Hampshire has transfer agreements with both the University of New Hampshire System, and Southern New Hampshire University.
-Those students who intend to transfer to Plymouth State University must achieve a minimum GPA of 2.7 in addition to passing the Praxis 1 exam.
+However, some general education requirements taken as part of the LRCC program may not be required at a given 4-year program, and therefore some courses may not transfer.
+Students should check with their LRCC advisor when selecting courses to ensure maximum transfer.
+Those students who intend to transfer to Plymouth State University must achieve a minimum GPA of 2.7 in addition to passing the Praxis CORE exam.
+Other 4-year programs may require that Praxis 1 or Praxis CORE be taken and passed during a student's first semester at that institution.